 Behn Brio Reeds

 A number of smaller companies of been making excellent reeds for several years.
 One of the two styles of reed for clarinet that I have played over the past year is the Behn Brio reed.
 This is the second clarinet reed that mouthpiece creator Brad Behn has pioneered, following closely on the introduction of his Aria reed.
 I find the Brio to be particularly full-bodied sounding and more flexible than any other reed on the market today.
 There is good cane density from the cut to the tip.
 Whereas the Aria reed was an tapered, unfiled cut using Pilgerstorfer cane almost in the style of a German reed, the Brio is a filed cut using Rigotti cane and in the shape of a typical French reed.
 The Brio reeds are slightly stronger than their Aria counterparts, but both run ½ strength softer than a typical Vandoren blue box reed.
 The Brio Bb clarinet reed comes in ½ strengths from 3–4.5 and are being offered at the introductory price of $25 for 10 reeds.
-Behn also offers Brio reeds for bass clarinet in 1/2 strengths up to 3.5 that are excellent and cost $22 for 5 reeds.
+Behn also offers Brio reeds for bass clarinet in 1/2 strengths up to 4.0 that are excellent and cost $25 for 5 reeds.
+They are remarkably vibrant and play with greater clarity than any bass clarinet reed this author has ever played.

 The other reeds that I have been using on clarinet as well as for concert saxophone performance are produced by Danzi.
 A family-owned company that originally offered cane for oboists and bassoonists, they began making reeds for clarinets and subsequentially saxophone earlier in the millennium.
 The cane is organically grown and comes from the Var region of France.
 They are now being distributed in the U.S. by Wright Music of Port Washington, NY.
 Both Bb clarinet and Eb alto sax reeds come in two different cuts—D1 & D2 for clarinet; Z1 and Z2 for saxophone.
 Both styles of clarinet reed are filed but the D1 reed has a shorter vamp length.
 The Z1 sax reed is filed while the Z2 is unfiled and both reed styles are of a similar length.
 Danzi reeds run approximately 1/2 strength harder than a Vandoren blue box reed.
 I have found that these reeds last longer than most other reeds, are very resonant and consistent.
 While they are a little more expensive than more familiar names, the benefits of these reeds more than make up for that extra expense.
 The clarinet reeds come in a box of 10 and are $32 while the sax reeds come in boxes of 5 ($17.50) or 10 ($35).